nmshd/documentation/_docs_operate/modules.md

 The `sync` Module regularly fetches changes from the Backbone (e.g. new Messages / new incoming Relationship Requests).
 This process automatically triggers the events used by other Modules like the `webhooks` Module.

-The sync Module and the sse module are not compatible.
-Only one of them can be active at a time.
+The sync module and the sse module are not compatible.
+The sync module will be disabled if both are active.
 {: .notice--warning}

 ### PubSub Publisher <a href="{% link _docs_operate/configuration.md %}#pubsubpublisher"><i class="fas fa-fw fa-cog"/></a> {#pubsubpublisher}